Strasburg, Nats top Astros 7-2, force World Series Game 7

 After George Springer’s one-out double put runners at second and third in the fifth, Jose Altuve struck out on a curve in the dirt and Michael Brantley hit a hard grounder to second.

-”He has an uncanny ability to slow the game down when he’s under any duress,” Hinch said about Strasburg.
+”He has an uncanny ability to slow the game down when he’s under any duress,” Hinch said.

 Sean Doolittle got the final two outs as the Nationals bullpen headed into Game 7 relatively rested.